directvt/vtm/doc/command-line-options.md

   vtm -c "<config/terminal/scrollback size=1000000/>" -r term
   ```

-#### Linux VGA Console
+#### Linux VGA Console (in-kernel console)

-In order to use a mouse or touchpad in Linux VGA Console, you must grant the user access to the mouse device.
+In order to use a mouse or touchpad in Linux VGA Console, you must grant the user access to mouse/pointing devices.
 By default, only privileged users and users of the `input` group have access.
-To grant temporary access, use the command:
+To grant all users permanent access to all pointing devices, use the command:

 - ```
-  sudo vtm --SetMouseAccess
+  sudo vtm --mouse
   ```
-To grant permanent access, you must assign the appropriate access rights to the `/dev/input/eventN` files associated with the mouse devices.
-The device associations could be found using the following command:
+To reset permanent access, use the command:
 - ```
-  cat /proc/bus/input/devices
+  sudo vtm --mouse 0
   ```
-Note: The `/dev/input/eventN` files are temporary, created by `udev` each time the system starts.

 ### Desktop Applets